CCsharkC/Process-Info-Sender/README.md

 # Process_Sender
-Uses the "Sender" script to send processes to the "Reciever" script
+Uses the "Sender" script to send process information to the "Reciever" script

 Notice: